ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 ## Detailed Documentation

-It is strongly advised to read the [tutorial](http://docs.mytestedasp.net/tutorial/intro.html) in order to get familiar with **MyTested.AspNetCore.Mvc** in more details.
+It is **strongly advised** to read the [tutorial](http://docs.mytestedasp.net/tutorial/intro.html) to get familiar with **MyTested.AspNetCore.Mvc** in more details.
 Additionally, you may see the [testing guide](http://docs.mytestedasp.net/guide/intro.html) or the [API reference](http://docs.mytestedasp.net/api/index.html) for a full list of available features.

 You can also check out the [provided samples](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/version-2.1/samples) for real-life ASP.NET Core MVC application testing.